Last updated on March 15th, 2022

 Continuing our walk through the heart of the Marais, things were getting a bit more in line with the neighborhood vibe.
 We suddenly realized that we’re in the middle of a massive block party organized by the gay-friendly bars on the street.
 Funky music was blasted through the speakers and hormones were flying high in the air in this little part of the Marais (check out a short video).
 Every block of town has its own surprises today!

-The long day of walking was starting to take its toll, so we thought it’s a good idea to stop for ice cream.
+The long day of walking was starting to take its toll, so we thought it was a good idea to stop for ice cream.
 Just outside the shop, there was something funny happening in the bar just across the street.
-It was as if both customers and staff were just taken over by the music and couldn’t help it but just get up and start dancing.
+It was as if both customers and staff were just taken over by the music and couldn’t help but just get up and start dancing.
 Maybe it was the music, maybe it was the alcohol – what do you say?
 In any case, just as things were warming up at the bar, we heard the pounding sound of drums from around the corner.
 We grabbed our ice creams (pistachio is my favorite just in case you’re wondering) and went to check out what was happening.
 Before we knew it, we had front row standing seats to a Brazilian carnival!

 It will be really hard to top that but let’s give it a shot.
 If you’re ever in the Marais, you simply have to visit Place des Vosges.
 This former palace garden is now one of the nicest parks in Paris.
 But on this day, the area around the square was like a never-ending stage!
 The vibe here is totally different than what we just felt a few minutes ago.
 In fact, it couldn’t be more different but that’s what I like about Paris.
 You walk for a few minutes and it’s like you’ve arrived in a whole other city.

 On the right corner, you had the over-dramatic Edith Piaf wannabe who was doing her best to animate the crowd with this lovely chanson (watch it here)!
-And on the left corner, you had the senior crowd, who were reminiscing about the good old days with the classic tune by George Brassens – L’Orage.
+And on the left corner, you had the senior crowd, who was reminiscing about the good old days with the classic tune by George Brassens – L’Orage.
 Actually, it was really cute to see how song sheets were passed through the crowd so politely and then everyone singing together.
 I think it’s clear to say that music definitely brings people together and I guess this was the main reason for starting the Festival of Music in Paris.
 What a great idea Monsieur Lang (we thanked him already once, didn’t we?).

 It was starting to get late in the day but we didn’t really care, it’s the longest day of the year after all.
 As we headed out of the Marais, performances were pleasantly getting back down to earth.
 We had the 70’s style rock group (where did he get that corduroy jacket?) putting on a show but notice the lady staring out of her window – do you think she prefers the Place des Vosges tunes?